You want to buy a new home but your credit score is low. Does this mean you’re out of luck? It depends.

 Explore Loan Options

 Federal Housing Administration (FHA) loans lead the pack with regards to mortgage products for consumers with bad credit.
-They’re offered at several financial institutions and have less stringent qualification criteria than other conventional mortgage products.
+FHA loans are offered at several financial institutions and have less stringent qualification criteria than other conventional mortgage products.
 To qualify, you’ll need:

 - A minimum credit score of 580.
 (Some lenders want to see this number at 620).